daizheng7/foodlink_map/README.md

 # FoodLink Store Finder

-This project is a web application that helps users find food resources in their area, inspired by the [FoodLink WVU project](https://foodlink.wvu.edu/pages/find-food).
+This project is a web application that helps users find food resources in their area, part of the [FoodLink WVU project](https://foodlink.wvu.edu/pages/find-food).
 It provides an interactive map and search functionality to locate stores, food pantries, and other food resources.

 ## Features